zenxol/dog-similarity-app/README.md

 - Generates a brief breed description using Ollama LLM
 - Clean simple UI with Streamlit

 To get started, make sure you install the requirements.txt, python, and docker.
-Afterwards, run qdrant with docker by entering "docker run -p 6333:6333 qdrant/qdrant" in your terminal and later ingesting the database with backend/ingest_images.py.
+Afterwards, run qdrant with docker by entering "docker run -p 6333:6333 qdrant/qdrant" in your terminal and later ingesting the database with backend/ingest_images.py (make sure you create a new data folder and put the images there).
 We are using Kaggle's stanford dog image database.
 Finally, run the app with "streamlit run frontend/app.py"